dprzygocka/roll-call/README.md

 # roll-call
-Mandatory 2 for class Development of large systems
+Mandatory 2 for class Development of large systems.

 # E2E tests
 1. Before you run your e2e tests, you need to insert data to rollcall_test db using the `insert_e2e` MySQL script